Skip to content

 Fishing on Nolin

 Nolin Lake is known for largemouth bass, white bass, crappie, and catfish.
-Spring and fall are the most productive seasons — summer fishing is best at dawn or dusk when the water's cooler.
-A Kentucky fishing license is required for anyone over fifteen; you can buy one online from the Kentucky Department of Fish and Wildlife in two minutes.
+Spring and fall are the most productive seasons.
+Summer fishing is best at dawn or dusk when the water's cooler.
+A Kentucky fishing license is required for anyone 16 and older; under 16 fish free.
+You can buy one online from the Kentucky Department of Fish and Wildlife in two minutes.

 Iberia Beach

-Walking distance from Stay at Nolin, Iberia Beach is a small public swim area with a sandy entry, picnic tables, and a small boat ramp.
+Walking distance from the lakehouse, Iberia Beach is a small public swim area with a sandy entry, picnic tables, and a small boat ramp.
 Best for an afternoon dip when you don't feel like driving.
 No lifeguard.
 Bring towels, water shoes for the rocky entry, and maybe a paddleboard if you have one.

 Tips from guests